2221

 Memes and paint: how teenagers in Liubotyn are talking to their peers about emotions

 Memes about emotions, carousel posts with tips on support, and art workshops for younger students — this is how teenagers in Liubotyn, Kharkiv region, are talking to their peers about mental health.
+The team of ambassadors, formed as part of the Impulse program by Teach For Ukraine, combines online content with offline activities to support their peers.

 20 February, 2026